Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 William Batson knows firsthand when friends visit, they're likely to gather in the kitchen.

-The six-year-old regularly invites guests into his play kitchen to prepare pretend meals, to wash dishes and to stove food in the refrigerator.
+The six-year-old regularly invites guests into his play kitchen to prepare pretend meals, to wash dishes, and to stove food in the refrigerator.

-The stove talks, says Little William, who lives in Phoenix.
+The stove talks, says little William, who lives in Phoenix.

 Mary Batson bought her son a kitchen set before he could walk.

-She thought it was a great toy, although her husband, Alan had doubts, but as the husband, what could he do?
+She thought it was a great toy, although her husband, Alan, had doubts.

 The wife said he rolled his eyes.